In partnership between the Welsh Academy of Professional Practice, University of Wales (Trinity St David) and Voice Workshop Ltd.

 - £2,309 – October 2022.
 This is the final instalment made payable to Voice Workshop which will cover the MA costs.

 - The final instalment is a registration fee of £2,070 which is directly payable to University of Wales, Trinity St David.
 This will be invoiced within 3 months of starting and can also be paid in instalments.
+Please be aware that these instalments may not coincide with your SLC payments.
+You may need to borrow to cover the short term payments until you receive your next SLC instalment.
+This is partly because the SLC runs to an academic year and our course does not.

 In the unlikely event that the course does not run, all fees will be refunded to you.